Factbox: Key dates on the 2020 U.S. presidential election calendar

 Aug.
 17-20: The Democratic National Convention.
 The event, which was originally scheduled to take place in mid-July in Milwaukee, Wisconsin, has been dramatically scaled back and will be almost entirely virtual due to the coronavirus pandemic.
 Biden will deliver a prime-time address from his home state of Delaware on the final night of the event.

 Aug.
 24-27: The Republican National Convention.
 The party’s official convention business will be conducted in Charlotte, North Carolina, during a scaled-back event on Aug.
 24, after the pandemic scuttled plans to move the convention to Florida.
-Trump has indicated he will give a prime-time speech on Aug.
-27 from a location still to be determined, possibly the White House.
-The party has not released details about other convention programming that week.
+Trump has said he likely will give his Aug.
+27 address from the White House.

 Sept.
 4: North Carolina, a key battleground state, becomes the first state to start sending mail ballots to voters.
 Other swing states, including Michigan, Pennsylvania and Wisconsin, are also scheduled to mail out ballots before the end of the month.